 The suffering does not come from what you did.
 It comes from who you think did it.

-This is the Vedāntic diagnosis, and it is precise.
-When you review a past choice and feel the familiar contraction – the “I should not have done that,” the “I should have known better” – notice what that sentence requires.
-It requires an “I” that authored the action, owns the consequences, and carries the verdict permanently.
+When you review a past choice and feel the familiar contraction, the “I should not have done that,” the “I should have known better”, that sentence requires an “I” that authored the action, owns the consequences, and carries the verdict permanently.
 Without that claimed authorship, guilt has nothing to attach to.
-The burden of past choices is not a fact about your history; it is a fact about a mistaken identity.
+The burden of past choices is a fact about a mistaken identity.

-The mechanism has a name: adhyāsa, meaning superimposition.
-It is the process by which the attributes of the body and mind are claimed by the “I” as if they belong to it essentially.
-Your mind remembers.
-Your mind acted, chose, failed, succeeded.
-Those are genuine facts about the mind.
-Adhyāsa is the moment those facts migrate upward – when “the mind acted” becomes “I acted,” when “the mind carries this memory” becomes “I am defined by this memory.”
+Superimposition is the process by which the attributes of the body and mind are claimed by the “I” as if they belong to it essentially.
+When “the mind acted” becomes “I acted,” when “the mind carries this memory” becomes “I am defined by this memory,” adhyāsa is operating.
 The migration happens automatically, beneath notice.
-It is not a personal failing.
-It is the universal one.

 Here is the precise structure of the error: the ahaṅkāra first claims doership of the action, then uses memory to preserve the claim, then treats that preserved claim as identity.
 The sequence is: I did it → I remember doing it → I am what I did.
 Each step feels like simple honest self-knowledge.
 None of it is.
 Each step is a superimposition of a mental attribute onto a Self that never participated in any of it.